handiman/handiman/README.md

-Experienced .Net developer and solution architect dedicated to delivering quality software practicing Agile Processes, Test Driven Development, applying SOLID principles and a healthy dose of dad-jokes.
+Henrik Becker is an experienced .Net developer and solution architect dedicated to delivering quality software practicing Agile Processes, Test Driven Development, applying SOLID principles and a healthy dose of dad-jokes.

 Henrik has been running his own 1 man consulting practice since 2017 and is currently on a consulting assignment for [Betsson Group](https://www.betssongroup.com/).